“Solitude is where one discovers one is not alone.”

 Even though I consider myself an introvert – and we introverts get our energy out of being alone – it was an extremely frightening and very intimidating experience.

-I felt an incision of separation, as if I were stranded on a different galaxy, alone, desperate.
-It was like I were cut off from all of humanity.
+I felt an incision of separation as if I were stranded on a different galaxy, alone, desperate.
+It was like I was cut off from all of humanity.

 You may well know how it feels.